trdunsworth/DECCreport3/report_wk37.docx.md

 :::

-It is interesting to note that Priority 3 represents the highest number of calls for service.
-That would correlate to the Fire Alarm call type being the most used.
+This week there were an equal number of priority 1 and 3 fire-related service calls for AFD.

 ::: {.cell}